Japan & the Cherry Blossoms

 01/04/2019 Kyoto (BLD)

 One of the best places to see cherry blossoms in Kyoto is along the Philosopher’s Walk – a pleasant stone path running beside a canal lined with hundreds of cherry trees.
 From here we continue our exploration of Kyoto with a visit to the Silver Pavilion, set amongst a beautiful moss garden and a unique dry sand garden, known as the ‘Sea of Silver Sand’.
-After lunch we visit the western historical area of Arashiyama, an hour from Kyoto centre, where we meander through the famous Bamboo Forest and the wonderful Nonomiya Shrine.
+We also explore the historic Nijo Castle and Kiyomi Zu Temple.

 03/04/2019 Kyoto – Himeji – Hiroshima (BLD)

 Today we take a short bus ride to Himeji Castle, also known as The White Heron because of its elegant, white appearance.
 This is Japan’s most imposing castle and its beautiful gardens, especially in cherry blossom season, create a wonderful backdrop to the white edifice.
 The castle, which like Kanazawa, was never destroyed by war, earthquake or fire, survives to this day as one of the country’s twelve original castles.
 After our visit here we board our bullet train for the two-hour journey to Hiroshima.

 Grand Prince Hotel (or similar)